Bombus pensylvanicus: Colony cycle

-Bombus pensylvanicus maintains a reproductive cycle that it similar to other species of bumblebee.
+Bombus pensylvanicus maintains a reproductive cycle similar to other species of bumblebee.
 Environmental factors as well as accessibility of resources affects the cyclic advancement of the colony.
 The cycle begins in February and ends around November or December.
 Female bees can yield eggs without the need for mating, a process known as haplodiploidy.
 Unfertilized eggs develop into males, whereas fertilized eggs develop into female workers or queen bees.
 The reproductive cycle begins in July/August, when a male mates with a freshly hatched queen.
 The fertilized queen stays in hibernation until spring of the next year, waiting for the optimal conditions to search for a nest.
 In March, the queen bee gathers pollen and nectar, as a source of nutrition and to build a wax pot, and establishes her colony.
 These colonies most likely arrange and initiate in February.
 Female workers develop through the pollen collected as it stimulates the ovaries to create eggs, which are fertilized from the males of year before.
 The queen continues to warm the eggs initially, then the eggs continue their life cycle of development: first larval stage, then pupae, and lastly adult female workers.
 The female workers care for the nest and eggs, whereas the queen lays eggs.
 This process of egg to adult bee takes about 4–5 weeks.
 Initial workers forage and increase the colony size by bringing resources for growth.
 Thus, workers that hatch later in the year, around midsummer, tend to be larger than initial worker bees.
 The hives continue to grow, and in late summer there can be more than 200 worker bees.
 At the point when the size of the hive is sufficient, the queen stops production of a chemical that prevents ovarian production of certain females leading to specify the production of queen bee eggs and male eggs.
 Certain female workers may produce their own eggs, but the queen will usually get rid of them.
 The constant battle between the queen and workers continue until late summer when the workers sting the queen to death.
 The cycle begins again in the winter as the queen bee eggs hatch and the worker bees die.